glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

    :alt: Add a custom field
    :scale: 37 %

-* **Label**: name which will be displayed on the equipment sheet
+* **Label**: name which will be displayed on the asset form, search results, etc
 * **System name**: The system name field corresponds to what will be used when development is involved.
 Examples: API calls, webhooks, etc.
   In the legacy API, the field name is prefixed by ``custom_``; to avoid conflicts with standard fields.
 * **Type**: string, date, URL, dropdown, yes/no, text, date and time, number.
 Cannot be modified once saved
-* **Full width**: authorises the field to be extended along the entire length of the form
+* **Full width**: indicates the field will be extended along the entire length of the form
-* **Mandatory**: make it mandatory or not to fill in the field before saving the equipment file
+* **Mandatory**: make it mandatory or not to fill in the field before saving the asset
 * **Readonly for these profiles**: select one or more profiles with read-only access to this field.
   The permissions in the profiles tab take precedence over this field.
 * **Hidden for these profiles**: select one or more profiles whose fields will be hidden The authorisations in the profiles tab take precedence over this field.
 It will therefore be visible to a profile even if it is selected in this field.
 * **Default values**: specify a default value

-.. note:: For dropdown list, you need to select the item in the list.
-You can specify if multiple selection is authorised.
-You can select a default value if necessary
+.. note:: For dropdown list, you need to select the item type in the list.
+You can specify if multiple selections are allowed.
+You can also select a default value if necessary.

    .. image:: images/dropdown_field.png
       :alt: Dropdown list selection